 Issuance begins with the test DPC applicant (Matteo) authenticating to the Entrust IdentityGuard self-service portal via PKI-AUTH multifactor authentication by using a computer and the applicant’s valid PIV Card (Figure 5-1 and Figure 5-2).
 The applicant then makes appropriate selections within the portal to request issuance of a new DPC.

 Figure 5-1 PIV Authentication Certificate Selection for PKI-AUTH

 Figure 5-2 Password-Based Subscriber Authentication via PIN

-Entrust IdentityGuard presents a QR code (see Figure 5-3) containing the IdentityGuard Uniform Resource Locator(URL) and a numeric OTP code.
-This time-limited shared secret links Matteo’s (the DPC applicant) session from a computer to the Entrust IdentityGuard self-service portal to the subsequent session between his target mobile device and Entrust IdentityGuard.
+Entrust IdentityGuard presents a QR code and a numeric OTP (see Figure 5-3).
+These time-limited shared secrets link Matteo’s (the DPC applicant’s) session from a computer to the Entrust IdentityGuard self-service portal to the subsequent session between his target mobile device and Entrust IdentityGuard.

 Figure 5-3 Entrust IdentityGuard DPC Activation Codes

 Figure 5-5 Entrust DPC Activation